Thireus/GGUF-Tool-Suite/README.md

 ![PPLs Compared With Others](ppl_graphs/DeepSeek-R1-0528.svg)

 *The recipe_examples files are there to serve as examples of good recipes.
 Thireus' GGUF Tool Suite allows you to compute any quant mix recipe that follows the optimum ppl/bpw curve of this graph.
-Specify a target RAM and VRAM (and qtypes) specific to your computer specs, and the `quant_assign.py` script will automatically find the optimum quant mix recipe that achives the best ppl.*
+Specify a target RAM and VRAM (and qtypes) specific to your computer specs, and the `quant_assign.py` script will automatically find the optimum quant mix recipe that achieves the best ppl.*

 ---